 Later, when one user suggested that Cannon needed to audit his own tweets, the actor replied, "Nope!!
 You know I've been saying fucked up shit since twitter started!
 I don't play that politically correct bullshit!"

 The controversy has continued, though, as the prospect of "old bad tweets" looms large.
-After all, most actors over a certain age — certainly comedians, who actively tweet provocative things — will likely have tweets in poor taste somewhere on their timeline.
 On Saturday Night Live this weekend, Weekend Update co-anchor Michael Che pointed out, "Didn’t the Academy nominate Mel Gibson for an award just last year?"
-Gibson, despite two highly-publicised incidents involving racial and anti-semitic slurs, earned a nomination in 2017 for directing Hacksaw Ridge.
+Gibson, despite two highly-publicized incidents involving racial and anti-semitic slurs, earned a nomination in 2017 for directing Hacksaw Ridge.